Darren Till: Controversies

 On 18 April 2019, Till was arrested in Tenerife after trashing a hotel room when he was asked to leave, and for also stealing a taxi while the driver was loading his luggage into the trunk.
-Till and four other involved individuals were sentenced for a crime of damage and unauthorised use of a vehicle, and were fined approximately £10,000.
+Till and four other involved individuals were sentenced for a crime of damage and unauthorised use of a vehicle, and were fined approximately at £10,000.

-Till was penalized by Swedish police for driving under the influence of alcohol with over three times the legal limit in his system on 31 July 2022.
+Till was penalised by Swedish police for driving under the influence of alcohol with over three times the legal limit in his system on 31 July 2022.

+On 7 June 2023, Till attended a court in Liverpool, pleading not guilty to charges for driving while disqualified, driving without insurance and obstructing a constable in execution of duty.
+Following the hearing, he was granted bail and set to return to the court on 30 August.
+In the 30 August hearing at Liverpool Magistrates' Court, Till pleaded guilty for the first two offences, while the third was dropped by the prosecution.
+The hearing was subsequently adjourned.